0ffero/bombJackTest/README.md

 Implementing Hi Score stuff<br/>
 <br/>
 <b>STILL TO DO:</b><br/>
-Allow game to restart after player runs out of lives.<br/>
+<ul><li>Allow game to restart after player runs out of lives.<br/>
-    <ul><li>Easiest way to do this now that hi scores are being saved to local storage is simply to refresh the page.
+    Easiest way to do this now that hi scores are being saved to local storage is simply to refresh the page.
 Totally unprofessional but will do just now.</li><li>Implement new way to decide where walkers will spawn</li></ul>
 <br/>
 <br/>
 <b>KEYBOARD CONTROLS</b><br/>